stelzinga/MF/Management_Framework.md

 Overdrafts are a form of active funding and an indirect form of short term borrowing trough the bank.

 #### Long Term Loans
 Long Term loans are active forms of funding and can go by different names.
-Often the amounts are consequential and are against a single loan issuer or loan writer like a bank or a consortium of banks (possibky other type of counterparts).
+Often the amounts are consequential and are against a single loan issuer or loan writer like a bank or a consortium of banks (possibly other type of counterparts).
 Because of the size, some form of collateral is often required to protect the loan writer(s).

 #### Bond Issuance
 A Bond Issuance is a form of long term loan, but instead of being written against one or more banks it is distributed to many counterparts.
 Bonds don't involve collateral.